FriendsOfTerraform/modules/aws/private-certificate-authority/README.md

     - (number) **`path_length = 0`** _[since v1.0.0]_

-        Specify the [length constraint][length-contraint] of the subordinate CA, which determines the maximum number of lower-level subordinate CAs that can exist in a valid chain of trust.
+        Specify the [path length constraint][path-length-contraint] of the subordinate CA, which determines the maximum number of lower-level subordinate CAs that can exist in a valid chain of trust.
 AWS Private CA supports a maximum chain of up to 5 levels deep, therefore this values must be `<= 3`

 - (string) **`usage_mode = "GENERAL_PURPOSE"`** _[since v1.0.0]_